-We can see why Lathyrus is so popular; the petals speak to the imagination with their deep contrasting colours, their perfect transitions from dark to light and the delicate overall aesthetic.
+We can see why Lathyrus is so popular: the petals speak to the imagination with their deep contrasting colours, their perfect transitions from dark to light and the delicate overall aesthetic.
 It also gives off an gorgeous intense fragrance, filling your home with seductive scents as well as beauty.

 Blue, purple, violet — there are few flowers that have such a distinctive colour as muscari.
 Its tiny trumpets encourage the world to awaken from their hibernation and get ready for a new spring start.

 Daffodils trumpet the arrival of spring.
-In bright yellow, or combined with white or fresh pink, they put on a bright and cheerful display.
+In bright yellow, or combined with white or a fresh pink, they put on a bright and cheerful display.
 Find them large or small, with leaves or bare-stemmed, and scented or unscented.